LaGuardia Airport: Ground transportation

 The airport also features a complementary internal shuttle bus route which makes stops at all terminals.

 Despite many failed proposals throughout its history, LaGuardia is not served directly by rail.
-Nearby lines of the New York City Subway and Long Island Rail Road (LIRR), however, provides northern Queens with connections to the greater New York metropolitan area and are commonly accessed from the airport by public bus or private car services.
+Nearby lines of the New York City Subway and Long Island Rail Road (LIRR), however, provide northern Queens with connections to the greater New York metropolitan area and are commonly accessed from the airport by public bus or private car services.

 The airport is mainly accessible via the Grand Central Parkway and overpasses at 94th Street and 102nd Street.
 Taxicabs serving LaGuardia are metered and licensed by the New York City Taxi and Limousine Commission, and uniformed airport employees are stationed to dispatch fares.
 For-hire-vehicles (FHV) including limousines and rideshare operators are accommodated at designated locations.
 In 2019, PANYNJ approved the implementation of "airport access fee" surcharges on FHV and taxi trips, with the revenue earmarked to support the agency's capital programs.